 When you apply for the Free Application for Federal Student Aid (FAFSA), it’ll try to ascertain your income and total assets.
 Logically, the higher your income and higher your assets, the less aid you will receive.

-The 529 plans owned by college students or their parents count as assets and reduce need-based aid by a maximum of 5.64 percent of the asset’s value.
+The 529 plans owned by college students or their parents count as assets.
+Thus, they reduce need-based aid by a maximum of 5.64 percent of the asset’s value.
 That means if you have $50,000 in a college-savings plan for your daughter, her aid would be reduced by roughly $2,820.

 However, if the 529 plans are held by grandma and grandpa, they won’t appear on the FAFSA as assets.
-Instead, as the money is withdrawn to pay for tuition or other educational expenses, that amount must be reported on the next year’s financial aid forms as untaxed income to the student, and it can reduce the amount of aid by 50 percent.
+Instead, as the money is withdrawn to pay for tuition or other educational expenses, that amount must be reported on the next year’s financial aid forms as untaxed income to the student.
+It can reduce the amount of aid by 50 percent.

-So if that same $50,000 college-savings plan was owned by the grandparents, and the student withdrew $10,000 from it one year, that withdrawal could increase the amount the family is expected to pay for college (and reduce the aid) for next year by about $5,000.
+Let’s say that same $50,000 529 college-savings plan was owned by the grandparents.
+If the student withdrew $10,000 from it one year, that withdrawal could increase the amount the family is expected to pay for college (and reduce the aid) for next year by about $5,000.

 Can You Change The Beneficiary Of The 529 Plan?